Hiten24/Static-Resume-Site/README.md

-# cloud-resume-challenge-draft
+# Static-Resume-Site
-This is the timeline repository of the challenge Cloud Resume
+This is the timeline repository of the Static Resume Site